 Our Pub

-The Kings Head is a timber framed construction dating from the late 16th century/early 17th century.
-Originally it consisted of two houses that in the past have been knocked into one to create a public house.
-In the cellar there are the foundations of a square corner of the castle's former outer wall which once ran down Castle Street and along Quarry Street.
+The Kings Head itself is a timber-framed building dating back to the late 16th or early 17th century.
+It originally consisted of two separate houses, later combined to create the public house we know today.
+In the cellar, you can still find the foundations of a square corner of the castle’s former outer wall, which once extended down Castle Street and along Quarry Street.

-The earliest records show that the pub was sold in 1819 to Edmund and William Elkins.
-Subsequently The Kings Head was sold in 1847 to Hodgsons Kingston Brewery who were in turn acquired by Messrs Courage in 1943.
+Records show the pub was sold in 1819 to Edmund and William Elkins, and later, in 1847, to Hodgsons Kingston Brewery.
+Hodgsons was eventually acquired by Messrs Courage in 1943.